Don’t endanger yourself!

-If you cannot catch and transport an animal, call Wildlife In Need (WIN) at 814-414-4224 to assist with wildlife rescue.
-They provide assistance state wide in PA.
+If you cannot catch and transport an animal, call Wildlife In Need (WIN) at 814-414-4224 to assist wildlife rescue.
+They assist state-wide in PA.

 Don’t keep a wild animal overnight or any longer than necessary.
 In many cases, a wild animal that can be caught is in serious condition.
 Babies must be placed in an incubator ASAP.

 If you’re not sure if an animal needs help, call someone for assistance.